mayankkaushik187/mayankkaushik187/readme.md

 ### Hi there, I'm Mayank 👋

-## I'm a college student with Electronic and Communication as my major but I love to code!!
+## I'm a college student with Electronics and Communication as my major but I love to code!!

 - 🔭 I recently started coding.
 - 💯 I’m currently learning Data Structures and Algorithms(who isn't? xD)